Unique Device Identification

 UDI – the Forever Project

-UDI is not a “one and done” project.
+UDI is not a “one-and-done” project.
 The entire system will need continual maintenance.
-Computer systems will need constant updating, as changes to devices or new ones are developed.
-You will need to appoint someone with clear responsibility for maintaining your information in GUDID.
-Postmarket surveillance activities also feed into the post-implementation process, as device changes are made as a result of tracking and reporting activities.
+Computer systems will need constant updating as changes to devices or new ones are developed.
+It would be best to appoint someone with clear responsibility for maintaining your information in GUDID.
+Postmarket surveillance activities also feed into the post-implementation process, as device changes are made due to tracking and reporting activities.
 And you will find that you will continually need to train your staff on UDI requirements, especially with staff turnover.

-The true value is not in the barcode; it is the DATA that will be generated as a result of using barcodes.
-And finally, identify the appropriate value proposition for your organization, and remember in healthcare, there is no single answer for all situations.
+The actual value is not in the barcode; it is the DATA that will be generated from using barcodes.
+Finally, identify the appropriate value proposition for your organization, and remember that in healthcare, there is no single answer for all situations.

 9 Major Steps That Should Be In Your UDI Implementation Plan Read More »